theam/livequestions-iOS/README.md

 ![256 png](https://user-images.githubusercontent.com/738853/205069300-7551a459-ed94-4c5e-80f1-36d3cb5b3066.jpeg)

-Live Questions is an iOS app that demonstrates the ease of using Booster as a backend solution.

-You can download the app on your iPhone or iPad to see the app in action and experience the power of using [**Booster**](http://docs.booster.cloud) as a backend solution.
+Live Questions is an iOS app that showcases the benefits of using Booster as a backend solution.
+You can download the app on your iPhone or iPad to see it in action and experience firsthand the power of [**Booster**](http://docs.booster.cloud).

 [![Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917](https://user-images.githubusercontent.com/738853/209131093-b58894d9-4ef9-47aa-be76-84e4a9abb86f.svg)](https://apps.apple.com/en/app/live-questions-ask-anything/id1659446314)

 ## Features